chrismjacobs/docker-orderflow/README.md

 # This orderflow application was designed to emulate services that provide orderflow data for markets.

-It is a containerized application that contains several components.
+It is a docker containerized application that contains several components.

 * The main worker recieves and processes an appi data stream from the Bybit echange.
 * This data is further processed through other celery workers that store the processed data in a Redis database.